 If you need a quick and dirty response here it is: if you are buying a bike with 20” wheels or smaller, you’re probably best off buying online.
 If your child is ready for a larger bike, buy local.

 Why?
 The best bikes for young children and made by kid-specific bike brands that aren’t sold at your local shop.
 The major bike brands begin offering nice kids bikes at larger sizes, which you can usually only get at a local shop.

 While I’ve always been a strong supporter of local bike shops and shopping locally, when it comes to kids bikes (especially bikes for young kids) it is often best to shop online.
 There are two reasons for this.

-- Backcountry.
 When Backcountry bought out Competitive Cyclist, they became a legit online bike shop with nice bikes.
-They have a surprisingly great selection of bikes including Cleary, Early Rider, and more…
+They have a surprisingly great selection of bikes including Prevelo, Strider, and more….

 A bike, even a kids bike, is a big investment.
 It’s so much nicer to be able to go see the bike in person and make sure it’s the right one before laying down a big chunk of change.
 The bike shop (if they know what they are doing, unlike the salesperson in my previous story) can also help you measure your child’s inseam and fit them on the right bike.